Sleeper85/esphome-jk-bms-can/README.md

 ![Image](images/CAN_Protocol_Table.png "CAN Protocol Table")

-Note: the following IDs are not implemented: 0x35B, 0x360, 0x372, 0x374, 0x375, 0x376, 0x377, 0x378, 0x380, 0x381 and 0x382.
+Note: the following IDs are not implemented: 0x35B, 0x360, 0x378, 0x380 and 0x381.

 ## CAN Protocol Settings

 This can be configured in the YAML file.
-It is configured by default for PYLON 1.2 protocol IDs (the most common protocol).
+It is configured by default for PYLON 1.2 (the most common protocol).

 ```YAML
 # +--------------------------------------+